box/box-python-sdk/migration-guide.md

 ### Downscope token

-The process of downscoping token in the new SDK is similar to the old one.
+The process of downscoping token in the new release is similar to the old one.
 The main difference is that the new method accepts the full resource path instead of file object.

-**Old (`boxsdk`)**
+**Old (`v3`)**

 ```python
 from boxsdk import Client, OAuth2